Are Hockey Players Allowed to Fight?

 While many people view fighting as a negative aspect of hockey, it does serve a purpose in the game.
 One of the primary reasons why fighting is allowed in professional hockey is to deter players from engaging in dirty or dangerous hits.

-See also Is Hockey Harder Than Football?
+See also Is Hockey Safer Than Football?

 The threat of a fight often makes players think twice before making a reckless play on the ice.
 Additionally, fighting can also be used to boost team morale and momentum during a game.